1787 Vermont Republic gubernatorial election

-The 1787 Vermont Republic gubernatorial election took place throughout September, and resulted in the re-election of Thomas Chittenden to a one-year term.
+The 1787 Vermont Republic gubernatorial election took place on September 4, 1787.
+It resulted in the re-election of Thomas Chittenden to a one-year term.

 The Vermont General Assembly met in Newbury on October 11.
 The Vermont House of Representatives appointed a committee to examine the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and members of the governor's council.
 In the race for governor, Thomas Chittenden was re-elected to his tenth one-year term.

 In the election for lieutenant governor Joseph Marsh, who had served a partial term beginning in February, was elected to a full one-year term.
 The freemen re-elected Samuel Mattocks as treasurer, his second one-year term.
 The names of candidates and balloting totals were not recorded.
 One Vermont newspaper reported that Chittenden had been re-elected "by a great majority of the freemen."